Mayukh-001/HousePricePrediction/README.md

-# HousePricePrediction
+# Salary Prediction and Upgradation
-AI to get house price.
+AI to get salary updatation.